Government of the 17th Dáil

-10th Government of Ireland

 Nomination of Taoiseach

 The 17th Dáil first met on 11 October 1961.
 In the debate on the nomination of Taoiseach, Fianna Fáil leader and outgoing Taoiseach Seán Lemass, Fine Gael leader James Dillon, and Labour Party leader Brendan Corish were each proposed.
 The nomination of Lemass was carried with 72 votes in favour and 68 against.
 Lemass was re-appointed as Taoiseach by President Éamon de Valera.

-Members of the Government
+Members of the government

 After his appointment as Taoiseach by the president, Seán Lemass proposed the members of the government and they were approved by the Dáil.
 They were appointed by the president on 12 October 1961.

 Parliamentary Secretaries

-On 12 October 1961, the Government appointed the Parliamentary Secretaries on the nomination of the Taoiseach.
+On 12 October 1961, the government appointed the Parliamentary Secretaries on the nomination of the Taoiseach.

 Confidence in the government

 On 30 October 1963, Brendan Corish, leader of the Labour Party, proposed a motion of no confidence in the government after its introduction of the turnover tax.
 This motion was amended by the government as a motion of confidence, and approved by a vote of 73 to 69.